-- 4. To protect any member of a household to which the following criteria apply: - a.
+- family member that cannot be repaired in a reasonable period of time or while the apartment is occupied. - A condition exists at the previous unit which causes or exacerbates a lifethreatening medical condition of any family member (whether or not such medical condition is a "disability"), and a transfer is necessary to alleviate such medical condition. - 4.
+To protect any member of a household to which the following criteria apply: - a.
 The family member (i) was the victim of actual or threatened criminal activity that occurred recently and is of a continuing nature; or (ii) the family member was a witness to such criminal activity, and the family member has provided information about such criminal activity to law enforcement agency; and - b.
-Based on a threat assessment, a law enforcement agency recommends rehousing the family to avoid or minimize a risk of violence, attack, or reprisal against family members related to the family member's exposure to such criminal activity. - 5.
-To protect members of a household who have been victims of one or more hate crimes, and to whom the following criteria apply:: - a.
+Based on a threat assessment, a law enforcement agency or the Public Safety Director may recommend rehousing the family to avoid or minimize a risk of violence, attack, or reprisal against family members related to the family member's exposure to such criminal activity. - 5.
+To protect members of a household who have been victims of one or more hate crimes, and to whom the following criteria apply: - a.
 The family wishes to transfer from the unit because of such crime, or the fear associated with such crime has destroyed the family's peaceful enjoyment of the unit; and - b.
 The hate crime involved occurred recently or is of a continuing nature. - c.
 For the purpose of this subsection only, "hate crime" means actual or threatened physical violence or intimidation that is directed against a person or his property and that is based on the person's race, color, religion, sex, national origin, disabled or familial status. - 6.
 To protect any family member who is the victim of domestic violence, dating violence, sexual assault, or stalking, within the meaning of the Violence Against Women Act ("VAWA").

-D. Modernization, Revitalization, Rehabilitation, Disposition or Demolition
+E. Modernization, Revitalization, Rehabilitation, Disposition or Demolition